DropTheLogic/schedulizer/README.md

 table's footer, Schedulizer will also tally (optionally) any total queries based on those employee hours.

+#### Tasks
+The tasks table allows you to create and assign tasks to the workers of your schedule.
+Like the schedule table, the tasks table is made of of columns for the days of the week, with rows for the tasks to be completed.
+Each day will have a dropdown of the workers who are available in the time range selected.
+There is also a default choice of 'None' in case there is no need for the task on that day or in the given time range.

 #### Ranges
 The ranges table allows you to create predefined time Ranges to use for total queries.
 You may edit each Range name and click each time element to select